 Chart of the Week

 Chart courtesy of Clarion Partners. * Source: CBRE-EA, Clarion Partners Investment Research, Q3 2018, latest available figures.
 Past performance is no guarantee of future results.
-Indexes are unmanaged, and not available for direct investment.
-Index returns do not include fees or sales charges.
 This information is provided for illustrative purposes only and does not reflect the performance of an actual investment.